-According to the World Bank Report (2003), globalization has mostly reduced inequality between countries.
-At the same time, there are plenty of empirical studies emphasizing that inequality within countries is increasing (e.g. Kanbur and Venables, 2005; Chen and Sapshord, 2005).
+Globalization is claimed to have greatly reduced inequality between countries.
+At the same time, there are plenty of empirical studies emphasizing that inequality within countries is increasing.
 Besides, the relationship between income inequality and growth is still a debated issue, which can be summarized by the Shakespearian-like dilemma "is inequality good or not good for growth".
 There are still no clear theoretical explanations and/or overall accepted empirical evidence about this relationship that allow us to predict what the consequences of increasing or declining income inequality may be.

 Williamson (1965) found some supportive evidence for a non-linear relationship between regional inequalities and national development.
-His conclusions derives from two main empirical artifacts: first, regional disparities are greater in less developed countries and smaller in the more developed ones; second, over time regional disparities increase in the less developed countries and decrease in the more developed.
+His conclusions derive from two main empirical artifacts: first, regional disparities are greater in less developed countries and smaller in the more developed ones; second, over time regional disparities increase in the less developed countries and decrease in the more developed.
 Accordingly, regional income inequalities can be considered as a by-product of the development process of a nation and any attempts at lowering them may eventually hamper this process.